annalisa144/reverdecer/_posts/2019-03-10-feliz-cumpleanos.md

 For my birthday [we did 108 sun salutations](https://reverdecer.annalisagross.com/2018/08/16/slow-and-steady/) but Phillip is alone on his birthday - I've left him alone in El Terreno for the third time.
 It's a good thing he's not sentimental, since now he's alone on his birthday.
 Will Hannah do 108 sun salutations with him?

 I did make him a nearly-sugarless cheesecake last week, but I owe him some turtle brownies and snuggles when I get back to Mexico.
+Feliz cumpleaños Phillip!

 Here's the cheesecake, inspired by our cousin Robert who eschews sweets (other than chocolate over 85% cocao).